The Missing Cross to Purity

 either to minister or plant, or as passengers to see the country,

-or seamen masters of ships, factors, or merchants,
+or seamen, masters of ships, factors, or merchants,

-that have dishonored the Lord God and his truth,
+who have dishonored the Lord God and his truth,

 and have opened the mouths of the world to blaspheme God,

-and to speak evil of his way and holy truth that the righteous live in:
+and to speak evil of his way and holy truth that the righteous live in;

 or looseness in words and life, and have not been faithful in their dealings,

-or have showed any immodest carriages,
+or have shown any immodest carriages,

-or are gotten up into those things which the power of God did not set up in the beginning,
+which the power of God did not set up in the beginning,

 (which faithful Friends have continued in),